Git is like a really epic save button for your files and directories. Officially, Git is a version control system.

-- Read Chapter 1 in this book about version control to learn the differences between local, centralized, and distributed version control systems.
+- Read Chapter 1.1 through 1.4 in this book about version control to learn the differences between local, centralized, and distributed version control systems.

 - Watch this video about how Git can improve the workflow of both an individual and a team of developers.

 - Watch this video for some history on Git and GitHub, and make sure you know the difference between the two.
 Git is a technology used in the command line while GitHub is a website you can visit.

 - If you haven’t yet, install Git on your computer.
 This is one of the steps of the Installation lessons that you should have already completed:

 * For Windows Subsystem for Linux, see Installation Prerequisites.